DiviProject/docs/source/index.html.md

 * Ecommerce Plugins

 These will connect directly to our smart wallet, making payment as easy as can be.
 They will even be able to adjust the DIVI price to continually convert to match that of a fiat currency such as US Dollars, if the merchant desires.

-**Listings  Marketplace and Map** - Within our Smart Wallet, DIVI holders will be able to list their goods and services for sale.
-Users will be able to use Divi’s Smart Wallet to find what’s for sale near them and buy directly from those merchants.
-There will be a small fee in order to create listings, which helps to fund blockchain development and marketing.
-People will be able to look for vendors by product category, by geo- location, and by searching on a map.

 **KYC and Identity Verification** - In order to participate in the Marketplace, users must verify their identity.
 There will be no anonymity here so we don’t end up being Silk Road 2.0 and banned by governments.